 Students may obtain their own related internship or work with the Goldfarb Center and DavisConnects to secure internships in organizations spread throughout the Washington policy community–on the Hill, with interest groups or NGOs, in the executive branch, with lobbyists or the media, etc. As part of the facilitated internship experience, students will come together once or twice per week for sessions on a range of policy-related topics hosted by alumni, parents, or friends of the College.
 Through these joint sessions, students will gain a deeper understanding of the Washington policy process.
 Additionally, each intern will be paired with a young alumni mentor during their stay in D.C. to solicit advice on launching policy careers.

-The facilitated internship experience includes required participation in a capstone program beginning the afternoon of Thursday, Feb.
-1 and ending midday on Saturday, Feb.
-3. The program will include a series of site visits, policy talks, networking receptions, speed mock interviews, and more.
+The facilitated internship experience includes required participation in a capstone program.
+The program will include a series of site visits, policy talks, networking receptions, speed mock interviews, and more.
 These sessions provide students with an opportunity to engage with experts on public policy issues, explore career opportunities in government and politics, network with alumni, and tour the capital.
 Details on the components to this capstone programming are currently being finalized; please visit the trip website here to learn more.
 You will be joined by up to 15 additional students only participating in the capstone.

-Please insure that all materials have been received by the Center before the deadline.
+Please ensure that all materials have been completed before the deadline.
 No deadline extensions will be granted.
-Applications will be evaluated by the Center’s Grants Review Committee, which will make a recommendation to the Goldfarb Center Director.
-Note: Recipients are required to submit to the Goldfarb Center administrative assistant Kim Bard (email@example.com), a brief report following completion of the internship summarizing the experience.
+Applications will be evaluated by a joint DavisConnects/Goldfarb Center committee.
+Note: Recipients are required to submit to the Goldfarb Center Assistant Director Sherry Berard (firstname.lastname@example.org), a brief report following completion of the internship summarizing the experience.
 A detailed report of all expenses paid for by the grant money (including copies of receipts organized by date) must be submitted.
 Failure to do so will preclude future grants from the Center.